 Therapists are able to gradually increase the intensity of active exercises.
 They also educate the patient about how brain and central nervous system hypersensitivity contribute to their chronic pain.
-By evaluating the various physical, cognitive, and psychological elements simultaneously at play in someone with chronic pain, therapy practitioners can help clients to cope with and manage their pain so they can accomplish the activities most important to them.
+Therapist can evaluate the various physical, cognitive, and psychological elements simultaneously at play in someone with chronic pain.
+Then the therapy practitioners can help clients to cope with and manage their pain.
+Furthermore, this is so people can accomplish the activities most important to them.

 JOI and JOI Rehab